pact-foundation/docs.pact.io/website/docs/implementation_guides/pact_plugins/docs/matching-rule-definition-expressions.md

 Configures a matching rule to be applied to each value in a map or list.

 For example: `eachValue(matching(type, 100))`

+### atLeast(SIZE)

+Configures a type matching rule to be applied to a map or list (if another rule is not applied), and asserts the length is at least the given size.

+For example: `atLeast(2)`

+### atMost(SIZE)

+Configures a type matching rule to be applied to a map or list (if another rule is not applied), and asserts the length is at most the given size.
+If an expression is provided, that will be used instead of the type matching rule.

+For example: `atMost(2)`

+## Composing expressions

+Expressions can be composed by separating them with a comma.
+For example `atLeast(2), atMost(10), eachValue(matching(regex, '\d+', '1234'))`.
+This will configure an array to have at least 2 items, at most 10, and each item in the array must match the given regex.

 ## Grammar